Ondas Holdings Inc. Announces - GuruFocus.com

-WALTHAM, MA / ACCESSWIRE / October 26, 2022 / Ondas Holdings Inc. (Nasdaq:ONDS) ("Ondas" or the "Company"), a leading provider of private wireless, drone and automated data solutions through its wholly owned subsidiaries, Ondas Networks Inc. ("Ondas Networks") and American Robotics, Inc. ("American Robotics" or "AR"), announced today the signing of a securities purchase agreement for $34.5 million in aggregate principal amount of 3% senior convertible notes due 2023.
-The notes have an original issue discount of approximately 13% resulting in gross proceeds to the Company of $30.0 million.
-Also, if elected by the note holder, the Company may complete additional closings of up to an additional $34.5 million in aggregate principal amount.
+WALTHAM, MA / ACCESSWIRE / October 31, 2022 / Ondas Holdings Inc. (NASDAQ:ONDS) ("Ondas" or the "Company"), a leading provider of private wireless, drone and automated data solutions through its wholly owned subsidiaries, Ondas Networks Inc. ("Ondas Networks") and American Robotics, Inc. ("American Robotics" or "AR"), today announced the closing of its previously announced $34.5 million convertible note financing ($30.0 million following the deduction of an original issue discount).
+The Company estimates net proceeds from the offering to be approximately $27.8 million, after deducting placement agent fees and offering expenses.

 The Company intends to use the net proceeds of this offering for general corporate purposes, which include funding capital expenditures and working capital.

 Oppenheimer & Co.
-Inc., is acting as the sole placement agent for the offering.
+Inc. acted as the sole placement agent for the offering.
+Akerman LLP served as legal counsel to Ondas and White & Case LLP served as legal counsel to the placement agent.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.